Anne-Kathrin Peitz: Film, television and documentary work

-While working at the Staatsoper Stuttgart, Peitz was to first delve into documentary making by initiating The Singing City, a cinema documentary about the everyday life of a German opera house (she was the production manager for the film).
+While working at the Staatsoper Stuttgart, Peitz was the production manager for The Singing City, a cinema documentary about the everyday life of a German opera house.
 The film won the Basler Filmpreis in 2011.

-Since 2011 Peitz works as a producer and writer for works including the multiple award-winning documentary John Cage – Journeys in Sound (WDR).
+Since 2011 Peitz has beem a producer and writer for works including the multiple award-winning documentary John Cage – Journeys in Sound (WDR).
 Her debut as a director came in 2012 with her documentary series Sounds of the Sidewalk – On the Road with Buskers (ZDF/Arte).

-Anne-Kathrin Peitz has directed numerous award-winning productions for television (ZDF/Arte/WDR).
+Peitz has directed numerous award-winning productions for television (ZDF/Arte/WDR).
 Her music documentaries have been viewed throughout the world at film festivals and on numerous broadcast stations (e.g. YLE, Svt, NRK, NHK, EVT, Brava, RAI, SF).
-Her expertise has been recognized in directing documentaries on subject matter of classical music and Avant-garde trends in the genre.
+She has directed documentaries on subject matter of classical music and Avant-garde trends in the genre.
 Peitz's primary work has been for the German production company Accentus Music (GmbH); most of her films have been released on DVD under the label Accentus Music.

 Her directorial work on Satiesfictions – Promenades with Erik Satie (WDR/Arte) earned her a nomination for the Grimme-Preis in 2016 and also received the ARD television programming award. ”Befitting its extraordinary subject, Anne-Kathrin Peitz and Youlian Tabakov’s brilliant film about the French composer and hardline agent provocateur Erik Satie aims at more than a standard life-and-works biography”, notes Philip Clark from Gramophone magazine.